uilicious/uilicious/README.md

 [List of commands](https://docs.uilicious.com/scripting/list_of_commands.html)

-## How do I test my internal application?
+## How do I test a localhost/internal application?

 If you are not using a self-hosted version of UI-licious, you can use services like [ngrok](https://ngrok.com/) to temporarily expose your application to a secure public url.